mbanf/METACLUSTER/README.md

 [Contact the author](mailto:mbanf.research@gmail.com) in case you've found a bug.

 ## Installation
-The easiest way to install `METACLUSTER` is through `devtools` (see OS specific notes at the bottom of the page)
+The easiest way to install `METACLUSTER` is through `devtools` (see OS specific notes on installing devtools at the end)

 ```
 library(devtools)